-RurAL CAP, the Division of Juvenile Justice, and the Department of Health and Social Services, will award grants up to $8,000 to design, develop, and implement cultural and/or youth leadership activities for youth in your community!
-Learn more and download the current applications and other forms.
+RurAL CAP, the Division of Juvenile Justice, and the Department of Health and Social Services, will award grants to design, develop, and implement cultural and/or youth leadership activities for youth in your community!

 INCREASING YOUTH RESILIENCY REDUCES AT-RISK BEHAVIORS